werton13/Onboard-AzsCustomer/readme.md

     4) Create new user acccount in Customer Azure AD to make it subscription owner and assign Global Admin role to this account
     5) Create Quotas, Plans, Offer and Azure Stack subscription

-In next versions:
+In the next versions:
  generate some kind of report
  add logging
- add choosing capability for resource providers required add powershell modules check
+ add choosing capability for
+ resource providers required
+ add powershell modules check